-- Users already have an NCSA account through some mechanism.
-If they wish use federated credentials, the assumption is that their federated credentials have been associated with their NCSA account.
+- Users already have an NCSA/LSST account through some mechanism.
+If they wish to use federated credentials, the assumption is that their federated credentials have been associated with their NCSA account.

 - Users are active, continuously or intermittently, over the course of an extended work day.
 Interactions will typically last several hours, though the system should be prepared for interactions lasting up to 24 hours.

 - At the start of an interaction with the LSP system, users do not know which types of data they will access.
 Users do know which services they will access.